 We track our progress landing new customers by measuring the number of ARR Solution Customers we have from one fiscal year to the next.
-For instance, we have increased our number of ARR Solution Customers from 598 as of December 31, 2021 to 733 as of December 31, 2022.
+For instance, we have increased our number of ARR Solution Customers from 733 as of December 31, 2022 to 745 as of December 31, 2023.
 We track our progress in expanding our customer relationships by measuring our ARR Net Retention Rate.
 For the definition of ARR Net Retention Rate, see the section titled "Key Business Metrics."
-Our organic ARR Net Retention Rate was 117% for fiscal year 2022 and 110% for fiscal year 2021.
+Our ARR Net Retention Rate was 98% for fiscal year 2023 and our organic ARR Net Retention Rate was 117% for fiscal year 2022.